WestedCrean/godfather/README.md

 2. ``` GET /movies/:sortby(optional) ```

-Returns all movies from database, optionally with sorting
+Returns all movies from database, with optional sorting

 Sorting:
     As last parameter pass one of these values: byyear|bycountry|byrating|byboxoffice